Monkey Forest celebrates the births of SIX baby Barbary macaques monkeys!

 Just like in the wild, the births occur high up in the trees at night, with no interference from the team during the pregnancy or birth.

 Births are only confirmed when the park guides spot a tiny new bundle clinging to its mother the following morning, a lovely surprise for the staff starting their day at the park.

-Barbary macaques are a highly endangered species, with less than 8,000 in the wild, so every birth that takes place at the park is considered to be very special.
+Barbary macaques are a highly endangered species, with less than 8,000 in the wild, so every baby monkey birth that takes place at the park is considered to be very special.

-Baby Barbary macaques have many ‘babysitters’ with many males taking an active role in caring for the smallest members of the group , a characteristic rare amongst primates.
+Baby monkeys have many ‘babysitters’ with many males taking an active role in caring for the smallest members of the group , a characteristic rare amongst primates.

 Park Director Matt Lovatt is excited for visitors to see the beautiful new additions to the Monkey Forest family:

 “Each birth that we have here is so special.
 The babies are fascinating to observe for the staff, visitors, and the monkeys too!
 The males help care for the babies, despite paternity not being known.
 It’s a fascinating trait as babies play a special passive role, initiating friendly contact amongst group members.
 It is amazing that we get to see this natural behaviour unfold in front of our eyes.”.

 Trentham Monkey Forest works closely with organisations that help protect the wild Barbary macaques in Morocco and Algeria as well as other primates that are facing threats in the wild.